MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/overview.md

 ## Data privacy and security

 As with all the Azure AI services, developers using the Multimodal Intelligence service should be aware of Microsoft's policies on customer data.
 See our [**Data, Privacy and Security**]() page to learn more.

-## Pricing

-Pricing tiers (and the amount you're billed) are based on the number of transactions that you send by using your authentication information.
-Each pricing tier specifies the:

-* Maximum number of allowed transactions per second (TPS).
-* Service features enabled within the pricing tier.
-* Cost for a predefined number of transactions.
-Going above this number causes an extra charge, as specified in the [pricing details](https://azure.microsoft.com/pricing/details/cognitive-services) for your service.

 ## Getting started
 Before you get started using Multimodal Intelligence, you need an [**Azure AI services multi-service resource**](how-to/create-multi-service-resource.md).
 The multi-service resource enables access to multiple Azure AI services with a single set of credentials.